 This is a pretty big ride with a decent amount of climbing and, of course, descending.
-In fact, I'd go as far as to say that the cottonwood descent is one of the best in the region.
+In fact, I'd go as far as to say that the cottonwood descent is one of the best in the region, and is open longer than the high altitude trails.
 During the course of this ride, you'll experience everything from loose, technical climbs to large rock roll-over features and everything in between.

 Be prepared for anywhere from 2.5 to 4.5 hours in the saddle, depending on your pace and number of stops.

 The terrain around Salida is arid, rocky and exposed.
 Expect to encounter the sharp, not so pleasant flora associated with such terrain and plan accordingly -- run a tubeless setup if possible and bring extra tubes!

 You could do a version of this ride as a shuttle by driving up to the parking area at the Cottonwood

 trailhead.
 This option would cut out most of the climbing but you'd miss the fun of North Backbone

 Start this ride in the F-street parking lot, located at the base of the trail system.
 Exit the lot and begin pedaling eastward on the gravel path that parallels the train tracks.
 Turn left to cross the tracks shortly thereafter, stay right and follow the road towards the hills.
 Hang a left onto singletrack and start the climb up Frontside

 .
 This is a great warmup trail that features tightly switchbacking singletrack, some tricky rock sections, some exposure, and great views of town.
 Eventually, Frontside

 ends at Spiral Drive, with a trailhead and kiosk.
 Cross the circle and find the Lil Rattler